 18. Cuddle an animal or two at your local humane society or pet rescue for National Adopt a Shelter Dog Month (October).

-19. Go to an Oktoberfest celebration.
+19. Fall for Autumn by going to an Oktoberfest celebration.

 20. Pack a note in your child’s lunch along with a fall treat like candy corn.

 21. Avast, mates & hoist t’sails for Talk Like a Pirate Day (September 19th).
 For more details on how to create some piratey fun for your family, check outwww.talklikeapirate.com.